Coshocton County market update February 2026

 • Fewer overall sales means you want your home to be one of the “best” options in your price range, not just another listing.

-• 21% jump in median close price year over year means the market is still rewarding well‑positioned, well‑presented homes.
+• A 7.2% jump in median close price year-to-date means the market is still rewarding well-positioned, well-presented homes.

-• A median DOM around 38–45 days means patience plus strategy wins—you don’t need a bidding war on day one to get a solid result.
+• A median DOM of 69 days means patience plus strategy wins — you don’t need a bidding war on day one to get a solid result.

 The key is to price your home in line with what’s actually selling now, not just what sold in the peak years or what you hope to get.
-Work with a Realtor who knows how to position your home against the 33 solds (not the listings that expired or withdrew), and you’ll be in good shape.
+Work with a Realtor who knows how to position your home against today’s solds, and you’ll be in good shape.

 How much inventory is on the market?